Devastators: Gameplay

-The game is essentially a vertical behind-the-back shooter that moves forward only.
+The game is a behind-the-back shooter that moves forward only.
 The soldier walks straight into the scenery, with a perspective similar to the "3D view" stages of Konami's own Contra (1987) as well as Cabal (1988).
 What set Devastators apart is that instead of advancing automatically, screen by screen, the player walks forward by holding the Up direction, as the background slowly scales toward the screen.
 Devastators also featured various obstacles that could be used to take cover from enemy fire, as well as two-player cooperative gameplay.

 Most of the missions require the player to kill as many enemies as possible for survival.
 The missions take place in jungles, desert and sea levels.
 At the end of each mission was a boss.
 Mainly the weapons were fairly authentic; the soldier was essentially armed with a machine gun and grenades.
 He can pick up rocket launchers along the way which could be used against heavy armored vehicles.
 Additionally, the player(s) have a limited amount of time to complete each stage, otherwise the game will end automatically.